svenauhagen/paypal-plus-plugin/readme.txt

  - Fix: Error processing checkout - with Germanized and gateway fee
  - Add: BN-Codes
- - Add: Change the PayPalPlus description on payment overview page = 1.0.8 =
+ - Add: Change the PayPalPlus description on payment overview page

+= 1.0.8 =
-Fixed compatibility with WooCommerce 3.4.0
+ - Fix: compatibility with WooCommerce 3.4.0

 = 1.0.7 =
  - Fix gateway description hidden on checkout page
  - Fix compatibility with WooCommerce 3.3.5

 = 1.0.6 =
  - Fix incompatibility with plugins changing the order number
  - Fix -1 for error during checkout